 The pop song “A Thousand Miles” by Vanessa Carlton has an Advanced (Hard) arrangement, as does “Desperado” by the Eagles, but realistically, neither is advanced.

 It’s not that everything is easy, you will learn a lot, and lessons will challenge you technically.
 But Playground Sessions version of advanced, like most other platforms, is different from real-world advanced or professional.
-So far, Pianote has the best advanced content we have seen.
+So far, Pianote has the best advanced content I have seen.

-Now, here’s what we love: the transition from one lesson to the next and one level to the next is perfect.
+Now, here’s what I love: the transition from one lesson to the next and one level to the next is perfect.
 Playground Sessions knows when to spend more time on a topic when to move on, and to introduce important concepts.

 A good example is that many early Rookie lessons feature the five-finger position, which means your fingers never move from the selected five notes.
 You’ll spend time learning various concepts within the five-finger position before moving on to a wider range of notes, and it makes a real difference.